arvidn/libtorrent/docs/settings.rst

 +-------------------+------+------------------+

 ``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
-It defaults to 1 MiB.

 .. _hashing_threads: